dotnet/Silk.NET/README.md

 - **Must**: .NET 6 SDK
 - **Should**: [NUKE](https://nuke.build) (build system).
 Install using `dotnet tool install Nuke.GlobalTool --global`
 - **Should**: Android, iOS, and MAUI .NET 6 workloads (use `dotnet workload install android ios maccatalyst maui` to install them)
 - **Should**: Android SDK version 30 with NDK tools installed.
-On Windows, for best results this should be installed into `C:\ProgramData\Android\android-sdk`.
+On Windows, for best results, this should be installed into `C:\ProgramData\Android\android-sdk`.
 - **Could**: Java JDK (for gradle)
 - **Could**: Visual Studio 2022 Community version 17.0 or later